codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/cd-examples/transferring-php-ftp.md

 ---
-title: "Transferring Applications via FTP"
+title: "Deploy to VM via FTP"
-description: "Deploying a Php Application to a VM using FTP"
+description: "Deploying a PHP application to a VM using FTP"
 group: example-catalog
 sub_group: cd-examples
 toc: true